pypoulp/oiio-python/README.md

 - **`oiio-python`**:
   - Links against shared OpenImageIO and OpenColorIO libraries.
-  - Smaller wheel size.
+  - Generally smaller package size.
   - Includes tools like `oiiotool` and `ociobakelut`.

 - **`oiio-static-python`**:
   - Uses statically linked dependencies.
-  - Larger wheel size.
+  - Generally larger package size.
   - Does **not** include OpenImageIO and OpenColorIO tools.
-  - **Ideal for avoiding DLL conflicts**, especially when using Python embeded in applications like DCC tools that already use OpenImageIO.
+  - **Ideal for avoiding DLL conflicts**, especially when using Python embedded in applications like DCC tools that already use OpenImageIO.

----
+`oiio-python` versions match the original OpenImageIO release version, with an additional build number for the Python bindings.
+Example oiio-python 2.5.12.0.x is built from OpenImageIO 2.5.12

 ## **Building the Wheels Yourself**